When You Make a Mistake

 4. 4

-DON’T RUMINATE over your mistake.
+DON’T RUMINATE

 If you find yourself constantly revisiting the error, you can get so stuck in the past that you’re afraid of the future.
 The Harvard Business Review (HBR) reports this type of overthinking can lead to depression and ineffective problem solving.
 You can’t ignore what happened, but you also don’t have to stay fixated on it.
 HBR points out that it’s an avoidance technique—time to take a baby step forward.